ibm-cloud-docs/cloud-databases/reference-monitoring.md

 ### Out-Of-Memory rate
 {: #ibm_databases_for_postgresql_out_of_memory_rate}

 The rate of Out-Of-Memory (OOM) events detected for database member containers over a rolling 5-minute window.
-This metric is derived from Kubernetes `container_oom_events_total` and helps identify memory pressure or instability events.
-A sustained or increasing value may indicate memory exhaustion, workload pressure, inefficient queries, or insufficient scaling causing container restarts or degraded stability.
+This metric is derived from the Kubernetes `container_oom_events_total` metric and helps identify memory pressure or instability events.
+A sustained or increasing value can indicate memory exhaustion, workload pressure, inefficient queries, or insufficient scaling causing container restarts or degraded stability.

 | Metadata | Description |
 |----------|-------------|